qbit/rust-cross-openbsd/README.md

 Cross-compiling Rust to OpenBSD.

 This is a work in progress and is aimed at creating a rustc binary to run natively on OpenBSD.
-The current status is that it can cross-compile rustc to OpenBSD.
+The current status is that it *can not* cross-compile rustc to OpenBSD.

 Read [this document][rust-cross] on how to cross-compile Rust to OpenBSD.